This guide is based on analysis of 500+ SOC 2 audits, interviews with certified CPA auditors, and current AICPA Trust Services Criteria.

 How Much Does SOC 2 Cost?

-Let's talk real numbers.
-SOC 2 costs vary wildly based on auditor choice, company size, system complexity, and scope.
+SOC 2 costs vary by auditor tier, company size, system complexity, and scope.

 |---|---|---|---|